133-135 Bethnal Green Road[email protected]

 Mid April Summer Term Starts

-Introduction to Political Technology is made up of three pillars: core modules, advanced modules, and the tutor system.
+Introduction to Political Technology is made up of three pillars: core activities, labs, and the tutor system.

-Three core modules anchor the course.
+Three core activities anchor the programme.
 They are:

 Governance

-Through managing a set of common pool resources, students have the chance to experiment with and experience different forms of governance, and develop original systems for decision-making, policy development, resource allocation, and conflict resolution.
+Through managing a set of common pool resources, fellowship candidates have the chance to experiment with and experience different forms of governance, and develop original systems for decision-making, policy development, resource allocation, and conflict resolution.

 Fieldwork

-Students will engage with a broad variety of emerging civic communities of practice and understanding how they work.
-Students will also familiarise themselves with the landscape of political technologies through exploring the library and undertaking a grantmaking exercise.
+Fellowship candidates have the opportunity to engage with a broad variety of emerging civic communities of practice and understanding how they work, as well as familiarise themselves with the landscape of political technologies through exploring the library and organising The Political Technology Awards.

 Prototype

-The culmination of the year’s work as students produce an original contribution to the field of political technology, both to demonstrate their sophisticated understanding of the field and to have a lasting real world impact.
+The culmination of the year’s work as fellowship candidates produce an original contribution to the field of political technology, both to demonstrate their sophisticated understanding of the field and to have a lasting real world impact.

-The advanced modules from 2024-25 are outlined below.
-They are refreshed every year, but should be substantially similar.
+Labs provide spaces and guidance to explore specific topic areas, lead by faculty members.
+The labs from 2025-26 are outlined below; they are refreshed every year, but should be substantially similar.

 Political Organising